BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-I/codex-WP-S-I-extent.md

 # Constitutional Function

-Codex WP-I does not define the World.
+Codex WP-S-I does not define the World.

-Codex WP-I establishes **Extent** as the first recognized property of the World.
+Codex WP-S-I establishes **Extent** as the first recognized property of the World.

 Extent is not a structural primitive.